 To me, the most obvious examples in this context are directories and review sites.
 Here’s an example for someone looking for the best place to buy meat in Chicago:

 Acquiring local links from business directories and review sites is really ticket-to-entry local link building for awareness.
 In terms of deciding which sites to prioritize, start with the directories that appear most prominently for relevant awareness search queries.
-These are likely to include a combination of the major sites (i.e. Yelp), as well as vertical-specific sites (i.e. a legal directory like FindLaw).
+These are likely to include a combination of the major sites (i.e. Yelp), as well as vertical-specific business listing sites (i.e. a legal directory like FindLaw).

 In addition to directories, other ‘local links for awareness’ sites usually include: